To content

 Clockwise: Nicke Borg, me, Johan Blomquist, Rickard Linder, Dregen, Peder Carlsson, and Helena Forsmark (sales at HiQ)

-After having experienced some frustrating projects, I wanted to avoid past mistakes when leading this one.
-With our goals set, we started by focusing on users and content before doing any visual design work and (most likely) getting hung up on visual details.
+With our goals set, we started by focusing on users and content before doing any visual design work and getting hung up on visual details.

 • Journalists